VM: QEMU: Installing Kali Linux into a Headless Server

 Specifying the CPU option and putting this into a simple boot.sh script:

 In this option our Ryzen 2600 is a 6 core - 12 thread, and as far as we are concerned it equals a maximum option of 12 core for the command line.
-Because we do not want to kill or choke the main system we give it an ample 6 cores with maximum 9 as required.
+Because we do not want to kill or choke the main system we give it an ample 6 cores with maximum 10 as required.
+That leaves a few extra cores.

 chmod +x boot.sh